 To understand geography trends, Download Sample Report.

-DJI, YUNEEC, Parrot Drones, Elbit Systems Ltd., Guangzhou Walkera Technology CO., LTD, are some of the major players in the market.
-Asia-Pacific has some of the largest small UAV manufacturers in the world, with most of them based in China.
+SZ DJI Technology Co., Ltd. (DJI), Yuneec Europe GmbH, Elbit Systems Ltd., Hubsan, and MicroMultiCopter Aero Technology Co., Ltd., are some of the major players in the market.
 The use of small UAVs is increasing in civil and commercial sectors, and in tandem, the number of commercial use-small UAV manufacturers has increased by several folds in the region.
-The number of drone and related component manufacturers in China is about 1200 in 2019, up from 130 manufacturers in 2013, which clearly shows the extent of fragmentation in the market.
+The number of drones and related component manufacturers in China is about 1200 in 2019, up from 130 manufacturers in 2013, which clearly shows the extent of fragmentation in the market.
 Small UAV manufacturers are constantly striving to improve the sensor payloads that help them in obtaining precise information for surveillance.
 Thus, the focus on producing sensors that are smaller, lighter, faster, cheaper, more reliable, more accurate, and more sensitive is expected to drive more innovations in the small UAV market.
 Further miniaturization of drones is being concentrated upon, and many drone models that are of the size of a human finger are being made available in the market.
-Also, work is being done to improve flight times.
+Also, work is being done to enhance the endurance of the small UAVs.
 The focus on such aspects in small UAVs is expected to make the players in the market increase their R&D expenditures during the forecast period.

 1.1 Study Assumptions